k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

-> Note: User Preferences is saved at developer's local machine Studio and thus it is his responsibility to set properly the pre deploy validation, according to the project's procedures.
+> Note: User Preferences is saved on the developer's local machine's Studio and thus it is his responsibility to set properly the pre deploy validation, according to the project's procedures.